Ex-leader Shinzo Abe fatally shot in shock Japan attack

 Loyalists said that his legacy was a stronger U.S.-Japan relationship that was meant to bolster Japan's defense capability.
 But Abe made enemies by forcing his defense goals and other contentious issues through parliament, despite strong public opposition.

-Abe is a political blue blood who was groomed to follow in the footsteps of his grandfather, former Prime Minister Nobusuke Kishi.
+Abe was groomed to follow in the footsteps of his grandfather, former Prime Minister Nobusuke Kishi.
 His political rhetoric often focused on making Japan a "normal" and "beautiful" nation with a stronger military and bigger role in international affairs.

-In response to a question, Chinese Foreign Ministry Zhao Lijian said China is "following the development of the situation and hope that former Prime Minister Abe will be out of danger and recover swiftly."

-"Our thoughts, our prayers are with him, with his family, with the people of Japan," Secretary of State Antony Blinken said while attending a Group of 20 foreign ministers meeting in Bali, Indonesia.
+Many foreign officials expressed shock over the shooting — especially because of Japan's strict gun laws.
+With a population of 125 million, Japan had only 10 gun-related criminal cases last year, resulting in one death and four injuries, according to police.
+Eight of those cases were gang-related.
+Tokyo had no gun incidents, injuries or deaths in the same year, although 61 guns were seized.

-Abe said he was proud of working while leader for a stronger Japan-U.S. security alliance and shepherding the first visit by a serving U.S. president to the atom-bombed city of Hiroshima.
+Abe was proud of his work to strengthen Japan's security alliance with the U.S. and shepherded the first visit by a serving U.S. president to the atom-bombed city of Hiroshima.
 He also helped Tokyo gain the right to host the 2020 Olympics by pledging that a disaster at the Fukushima nuclear plant was "under control" when it was not.

 Abe became Japan's youngest prime minister in 2006, at age 52, but his overly nationalistic first stint abruptly ended a year later, also because of his health.